 Now that you have created the new account, you may want to adjust the Security settings.
-These settings control what modules in Tailwind the user will have access to, and whether they will be able to view or edit the data in those modules.
+These settings control what modules in Tailwind the user will have access to and whether they will be able to view or edit the data in those modules.

 This will open up the Personnel Security page for that user.
-Each module in Tailwind has its own section, allowing you to adjust the user’s access in considerable detail.
+Each module in Tailwind has its section, allowing you to adjust the user’s access in considerable detail.

 Modifying User Security – Saving and Loading Templates

-You can use the same method to save new Security templates for any role in your organization that requires its own specific set-up.
-This will save you a lot of time if you are setting up multiple users right off the bat, or if you end up needing to add or replace users in the future.
+You can use the same method to save new Security templates for any role in your organization that requires its specific set-up.
+This will save you a lot of time if you are setting up multiple users right off the bat or if you end up needing to add or replace users in the future.

 Resetting User Passwords

-Disabling, Enabling, and Deleting Registered Users
+Disabling and Enabling, Registered Users

 Controls are also available to Disable/Enable Registered Users.
 Disabling the user will make it impossible for anyone to log in to the account in question while still maintaining the account information; you can then Enable the account when you are ready for it to be used again.